Wetting Agents – Are You Buying Trouble?

 Worse can happen.
 Sometimes these saprophytic fungi can change from being passive digesters of wood into active pathogens of live trees, shrubs and palms.
 This occurs when the plants have been weakened by anaerobic, water-repellent soil.
 Deep watering in this situation can help anaerobic bacteria make soil even less hospitable to plants.

-One of the saddest garden consultations I have done was for a gardening couple in Bunya.
+One of the saddest garden consultations I have done was for a gardening couple in the suburb of Bunya.
 Their beautifully relandscaped and replanted garden had been thickly and repeatedly mulched with woodchip.
 They had heard that mulching was good, so they just piled it on.
 Eighty percent of their new plants died.
 So they replanted.
 And again their plants died.

 Should I use wetting agents?